SiyangCai/ML-mushroom-classification/README.md

 * Support Vector Machine,
 * A Voting Classifier, which I thought should give a better result compared to one single model.

 Best model performance (accuracy) will be searched under randomized gird seach regarding the hyper parameters.
+10 Cross validations are performed.

 ## Model performance
 Voting classifer does improve the accruracy but does not differ very much compared to other two models.